Blazemeter/taurus/site/dat/docs/JMeter.md

   - `children` - sub-samples
   - `variable` for search in JMeter variables
 Default value of `scope` is empty, it means search in main sample only `match-num` allows to choose the specific result from several ones.
-Default value is 0 (random).
+Default value is `-1` - generation of variables varname_1, varname_2, etc.

 Possible subjects for regexp are:
   - `body`